-- · The proposed development is in keeping with the streetscape with its single level design; - The provision of internal open space, pedestrian walkways, parking for cars and trailers; Lawn bowls are included in the design together with an upgrading of the existing Social - Lawn bowls are included in the design together with an upgrading of the existing Socia Centre; - The ADPDs provide the opportunity for local Kingsley residents to remain in the locality as they age, by improving choice of housing type.
+- · The proposed development is in keeping with the streetscape with its single level design; - The provision of internal open space, pedestrian walkways, parking for cars and trailers; - Lawn bowls are included in the design together with an upgrading of the existing Social Centre: - The ADPDs provide the opportunity for local Kingsley residents to remain in the locality as they age, by improving choice of housing type.

-It is recommended that the Council exercise discretion under TPS1 to vary the requirements of the R-Codes in granting approval to the proposal in the above regard.
+It is recommended that the Council exercise discretion under DPS2 to vary the requirements of the R-Codes in granting approval to the proposal in the above regard.

 Lot Pt 501

 Street Address 7 Moolanda Boulevard, Kingsley

-Land Owner The Grand Lodge of Western Australia
+Land Owner d Owner The Grand Lodge of Western Australia

 Freemasons

 MRS Zoning Urban

-TPS Zoning Residential Development
+TPS Zoning Residential

-Land Use Aged/Dependent Persons' Dwellings
+Use Class Aged or Dependent Persons' Dwellings

 Lot Area 39011m 2

 The subject site is located to the north of Hepburn Avenue, between Renegade Way and Moolanda Boulevard, Kingsley.
-The majority of land surrounding the above site is zoned 'Residential Development' with a service station and commercial centre land to the north along Moolanda Boulevard.
+The majority of land surrounding the above site is zoned 'Residential' with a service station and commercial centre land uses to the north along Moolanda Boulevard.